sm52/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image for the third bug](lr2git3.png)

 In this third bug our failure-inducing input was a bunch of random paranthesis.
 Our symptom was a java heap space error that made our code freak out.
-The bug was in not accounting for those which we fixed by placing if-statements.
+The bug was because of not accounting for those which we fixed by placing if-statements.

 ---
 And there you are folks another step closer to becoming pro-coders.